Don Manzullo, (R-IL, 1993-2013) (Replacing Jim Kolbe, R-AZ)

-A bipartisan pair of former members of Congress, The Hon.
-Jim Kolbe (R-AZ, 1985-2007) and The Hon.
-Betsy Markey (D-CO, 2009-2011), will look back on their own experiences in government and reflect on the challenges currently facing the United States of America.
+A bipartisan pair of former members of Congress will look back on their own experiences in government and reflect on the challenges currently facing the United States of America.
 This discussion will be moderated by political scientist David O’Connell.

 The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the department of political science, the Churchill Fund, and the Office of Institutional Effectiveness & Inclusivity.